zoemaj/DCA/README.md

 **PART I:**

-The construction of the fasta file and the structure 2D map for the contact prediction.
+**The construction of the fasta file and the structure 2D map for the contact prediction**.
 In this part you will:

    - align proteins from homologuous sequences data (uniprot, blast, hmm.org) :***alignment.py***